Best Gaming Keyboard Under 2500 in India (2026): 8 Boards Worth Buying

 Best for Valorant India servers

-Redgear Shadow Amber or Ant Esports MK3200 with Red linears.
+Redgear Shadow Amulet or Ant Esports MK3200 with Red linears.
 Valorant’s tap-strafing and counter-strafing benefit from linear switches because they’re predictable on repeat taps.
 Blue switches’ tactile bump can actually slow you down on double-taps.

 Best for CS2